 - For example, for dates (year/month/day).

 After creating the cube view and adding the fields, they are available in your end product's cube.
-Now you can further embellish the cube with constant lines, filters, totals, and conditional formating for Windows and Web GUI and Universal GUI.
+Now you can further embellish the cube with constant lines, filters, totals, and conditional layouts for the Windows and Web GUI and Universal GUI.

 With the cube view toolbar, the available cube views can be displayed in a bar on the screen, in the same way as prefilters, tasks, and reports.
 In combination with the new cube components, screens can be developed, for example, with only charts and a toolbar to select the view.

 Cube view conditional layout (Windows GUI and Web GUI)

 To use a conditional layout for cube views in the Windows GUI and Web GUI:

 menu User interface > Business Intelligence > tab Cube views > tab Conditional layout > tab Conditional layout

 Cube view conditional layout (Universal GUI)